 Music Technology Courses: Studio for Electronic Music and Experimental Sound

 Introduction to Electronic Music and Music Technology

-The Sarah Lawrence Electronic Music Studio is a state-of-the art facility dedicated to the instruction and development of electronic music composition.
+The Sarah Lawrence Electronic Music Studio is a state-of-the-art facility dedicated to the instruction and development of electronic music composition.
 The studio contains the latest in digital audio hardware and software for synthesis, recording, and signal processing, along with a full complement of vintage analog synthesizers and tape machines.
 Beginning students will start with an introduction to the equipment, basic acoustics, and principles of studio recording, signal processing, and a historical overview of the medium.
-Once students have acquired a certain level of proficiency with the equipment and material—usually by the second semester—the focus will be on preparing compositions that will be heard in concerts of electronic music, student composers’ concerts, music workshops, and open concerts.
+Once students have acquired a certain level of proficiency with the equipment and material—usually by the second semester—focus will be on preparing compositions that will be heard in concerts of electronic music, student composer concerts, music workshops, and open concerts.
 Permission of the instructor is required.
-The course will be taught by Mr. Yannelli in the fall and Mr. Groffman in the spring.

 Studio Composition and Music Technology

 This component is open to advanced students who have successfully completed Studio for Electronic Music and Experimental Sound and are at or beyond the Advanced Theory level.
-Students work on individual projects involving aspects of music technology that include, but not limited to, works for electro-acoustic instruments (live and/or pre-recorded), works involving interactive performance media, laptop ensembles, Disklavier, and improvised or through-composed works.
-Open to a limited number of students; permission of the instructor is required.
-The course will be taught by Mr. Yannelli in the fall and Mr. Groffman in the spring.
+Students work on individual projects involving aspects of music technology that include, but are not limited to, works for electro-acoustic instruments—live and/or prerecorded works—involving interactive performance media–laptop ensembles, Disklavier, and improvised or through-composed works.
+Open to a limited number of students.
+Permission of the instructor is required.

 Survey of Western Music